slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 "Given that the main funcion of universities these days is filtering and signaling, the best move is to get admitted to Stanford and then drop out." (...)
 "The overeducated are worse off than the undereducated, having traded common sense for the illusion of knowledge." (...)
 "The modern conceit — educated people think they can outsmart complex systems like evolution, capitalism, weather and biology." (...)
 "You get rewarded for unique knowledge, not effort.
-Effort is required to create unique knowledge."
+Effort is required to create unique knowledge. (...)
--- Naval Ravikant [1974]*

-> *"University is just expensive procrastination."
--- x@layahheilpern*

-> *"School: success stems from conformity and consensus.
-Life: success stems from curiosity and creativity."
--- x@rapahelz*

-> *"When elite universities uploaded all of their courses online for public consumption, we collectively realized that the limiting reagent for global intelligence is not access to information, it’s motivation."
--- x@cpaik*

-> *"Only the autodidacts are free."
--- x@thesiliconstoic*

-> *"Modern college exists because it’s basically illegal to screen for job candidate intelligence using simple IQ tests."
--- x@stefanmolyneux*

-Hints:

-- Study physics, mathematics, computers, microeconomics, game theory and persuasion.
-- Believe in principles.
-The basics are really important, not jargon or specifics.
-Understand it, not memorize it.
-You only need to understand a few basic concepts. complexity emerges from very simple rules.
-- Applied focus.
-This means that while you should only strive for mastery in a small handful of skills, you should seek to be competent in a wide variety of disciplines.
-Don’t major on minor things.
-- School fails in subjects like: how to build self confidence / how to be good with money / dating and relationships skills / confrontation skills / critical thinking / creative productivity.
-- Education leads toward a continuing self-discovery; training leads toward a final self-definition.
-- School rewards generalists, the world not so.
-- School’s real study topic is obedience.
-No one is going to give you the education you need to overthrow them.
-- Success is the worst teacher.
-- The biggest mistake anyone makes when studying a foreign language is that they do it little by little, not jumping into it head first.
-Language is not mathematics; one doen’t need to learn it, one needs to get accustomed to it.
-It’s not about logic or memory; It’s about experience and skill.

-> *"The strongest intellectual foundation is built upon science, math and philosophy, as they are the search for universal truths." (...)
+"The strongest intellectual foundation is built upon science, math and philosophy, as they are the search for universal truths." (...)
 "Study math to understand physics.
 Study physics to understand chemistry.
 Study chemistry to understand biology.
 Study biology to understand psychology.
 Study psychology to understand economics.
 Study economics and philosophy to be free." (...)
 "Study physics, mathematics, computers, microeconomics, game theory, and persuasion." (...)
 "Timeless: science, math, philosophy, rhetoric.
 First principles.
 Creating art & business.
 Family & lifelong friends.
 Habits to calm mind & body.
 Temporary: politics, news, estertainment.
 Memorizing facts.
 Hourly work.
 Transactional relationships.
 Drugs & doctors for mind and body." (...)
 "The ideal school would teach health, wealth and happiness.
 It would be self-paced and available to all.
 It would show opposing ideas and students would self-verify truth.
 No grades, no tests, no diplomas — just learning.
 Actually you’re already here.
 Careful who you follow."
 -- Naval Ravikant [1974]*

+> *"When elite universities uploaded all of their courses online for public consumption, we collectively realized that the limiting reagent for global intelligence is not access to information, it’s motivation."
+-- x@cpaik*

+> *"University is just expensive procrastination."
+-- x@layahheilpern*

+> *"The cost of a college education keeps going up, and the value keeps going down."
+-- x@pmddomingos*

+> *"School: success stems from conformity and consensus.
+Life: success stems from curiosity and creativity."
+-- x@rapahelz*

 > *"Learn a niche business and cold-call."
 -- x@realestatetrent*

+> *"Modern college exists because it’s basically illegal to screen for job candidate intelligence using simple IQ tests."
+-- x@stefanmolyneux*

+> *"Only the autodidacts are free."
+-- x@thesiliconstoic*